larson-group/clubb_release/input/case_setups/Readme.txt

 slr | double precision
   Fraction of daylight (usually 1.0)  [-].

-amu0 | double precision
-  Cosine of the solar zenith angle [-].

 eff_drop_radius | real, default precision
   Effective droplet radius  [m].

+cos_solar_zen_values | real, 20 element array, default precision
+  Cosine of the solar zenith angle for l_fix_cos_solar_zen = T [-].

+cos_solar_zen_times | real, 20 element array, default precision
+  Times corresponding to the cosine of the solar zenith angle [s].

+Fs_values | real, 20 element array, default precision
+  The incident of incoming SW insolation at cloud top the direction of the incoming beam (not the vertical)   [W/m^2]

+l_fix_cos_solar_zen | logical
+  Fix the value of the cosine of the solar zenith angle rather than compute it from the latitude, longitude and current time.

+l_sw_radiation | logical
+  Whether to compute shortwave radiation.

 --------------------------------------------------------------------------------
 4. &stats_setting